sercep/userscripts/README.md

 # My userscripts
-## RYM All releases chart from artist page
+## RYM: All releases chart from artist page
 Site: https://rateyourmusic.com/

 Add link to popular songs chart and link to all releases chart from this artist sorted by popularity (including live, archival, soundtracks and scores)